contextproject/main/README.md

 # main
-Main repository for the context project of group 5 of multimedia services
+Main repository for the context project of group 5 of multimedia services with travis support!